 Step 3.
 Use a pair of scissors to open the snake’s belly.
 Start where the head used to be (before you safely removed it), down to the tip of the tail.

 Step 4.
 Use a sharp knife to loosen the skin around the neck area of the snake to start separating it from the meat.
 Move down to the tail and loosen the skin in front of the rattles the same way so that it doesn’t tear when you get down to that part in the skinning process.

 (Don't Miss: Rattlesnakes Take Over Texas Yard)

 Image 4 of 7

 Step 5.
 Grasp the rattlesnake in your left hand and get a grip on the skin at the neck with either your right hand or a pair of pliers.
 Peel the skin downward, just like peeling a banana.
-Roll the skin and place in the freezer, or stretch it, scales down, on a long board and apply salt or Borax liberally, covering every square inch of skin.
+Roll the skin and place it in the freezer, or stretch it (scales down) on a long board and apply salt or Borax liberally, covering every square inch of skin.

 Image 5 of 7

 Step 7.
-Cut the rattlesnake in cross sections, about 2 to 3 inches in length.
-I leave the narrow sections of the neck and tail longer, since there isn’t as much meat on those.
+Cut the rattlesnake in cross sections, about 2-3 inches in length.
+Leave the narrow sections of the neck and tail longer, since there isn’t as much meat on those.
 The thicker sections from the center of the body get cut into shorter lengths so that everything cooks in the same amount of time.

 Image 7 of 7